Officers & Board of Trustees

 Marie has served many organizations in the Portland community and is a part of the Olympia Snowe Leadership Institute Leaders’ Network.

 Jere G. Michelson

-Jere Michelson is Executive Vice President and Chief Financial Officer of Libra Foundation, with oversight responsibility for all financial aspects of the Foundation’s interests.
+Jere Michelson is President, Chief Operating Officer and Chief Financial Officer of Libra Foundation, with oversight responsibility for all operating and financial aspects of the Foundation’s interests.

 Prior to joining Libra Foundation, Jere was a member of the management group at the accounting firm of Baker Newman Noyes, LLC in Portland, where he consulted primarily on closely-held corporations and shareholders with multi-state operations in that firm’s corporate tax department.
 In 2001, he left public accounting to join Libra Foundation in its pursuit for the betterment of Maine’s citizenry.

 Jere is the chairman of the MMC Board Finance Committee and is also a member of the Executive Committee.
 He also sits on the Audit and Finance committees at MaineHealth.
 Through appointment from Sen. Susan Collins, Jere serves on the Military Service Academy Selection Committee.

 He received his bachelor’s degree in accounting from the University of Southern Maine in Portland and his master’s degree in taxation from Thomas College in Waterville.
 Mr. Michelson serves on the boards of Pineland Farms Natural Meats, Inc., Pineland Farms Potato Company, Inc., and Gorham Savings Bank.

 Adrian M. Moran, M.D.

 Adrian Moran, M.D., is an Associate Clinical Professor of Pediatrics at the Tufts University School of Medicine.